teledemic/vscode-branch-warning/README.md

 * `branchwarnings.protectedBranches`: An array of branch names.
 If it exists, warnings will be shown for these names.

-* `branchwarnings.msgColor`: Allows you to change the color of the message on the status bar.

 By default, warnings will be given for branches titled "master".
 If you wish to warn when working on another branch such as "prerelease", add to your workspace or user settings:
 ```
 "branchwarnings.protectedBranches": [ "master", "prerelease", "releases/**" ]